-5.4 The Seller shall, if the cost of purchased power and energy is increased or decreased above or below the base cost approved by the NMPRC, flow through to the Consumer such increases or decreases in accordance with rules and procedures approved or authorized by the NMPRC.
+6.4 The Seller shall, if the cost of purchased power and energy is increased or decreased above or below the base cost approved by the NMPRC, flow through to the Consumer such increases or decreases in accordance with rules and procedures approved or authorized by the NMPRC.
 Such flow-throughs shall be considered part of the charges set forth in the annexed Rate Schedule in calculating the Minimum Monthly Bill.

-5.5 The Seller may, at appropriate intervals, revise its rate schedules to meet its obligations including but not limited to RUS and the Supplemental Lender, to attract capital, to provide for the repayment of capital credits to its members, to meet operating and capital costs, to establish reasonable reserves and working capital, to furnish facilities and to fulfill its duties and responsibilities as a cooperative and as a public utility.
+6.5 The Seller may, at appropriate intervals, revise its rate schedules to meet its obligations including but not limited to RUS and the Supplemental Lender, to attract capital, to provide for the repayment of capital credits to its members, to meet operating and capital costs, to establish reasonable reserves and working capital, to furnish facilities and to fulfill its duties and responsibilities as a cooperative and as a public utility.
 Nothing contained herein shall be construed as affecting in any way the right of either of the Parties to unilaterally make application to the NMPRC or other regulatory body having jurisdiction for a change in rates, charges, classification or service or in any rule, regulation or contract relating thereto, or to petition for an adjustment or investigation of existing rates pursuant to applicable law.
 If a filing is made, the Seller shall continue to furnish, and the Consumer shall pay for electric service according to such revisions from and after the effective date of such revised rates.
+[Are these rate increases subject to approval by the the NMPRC?
+If not, then these increases should be subject to mutual agreement of Seller and Consumer.]

-5.6 Billings under this Agreement and the Rate Schedules, as it may be revised, may be increased by an amount equal to the sum of taxes payable under the New Mexico Gross Receipts and Compensating Tax Act and of all other taxes, fees or charges (exclusive of ad valorem, state and federal income taxes) payable by the Seller and levied or assessed by any governmental or tribal authority on the public utility service rendered, or on the right or privilege of rendering the service, or on any object or event incidental to the rendition of the service.
+6.6 Billings under this Agreement and the Rate Schedules, as it may be revised, may be increased by an amount equal to the sum of taxes payable under the New Mexico Gross Receipts and Compensating Tax Act and of all other taxes, fees or charges (exclusive of ad valorem, state and federal income taxes) payable by the Seller and levied or assessed by any governmental or tribal authority on the public utility service rendered, or on the right or privilege of rendering the service, or on any object or event incidental to the rendition of the service.

+6.7 Seller agrees that the Demand Charges as set forth in the Monthly Rate Section of Rate Schedule 21 (RS#21) is avoidable by Consumer, if Consumer operates the Driver such that the Driver does not consume electric power during the coincident peak for the month on the Seller's or Plain's systems, as applicable.
+If the Consumer does not consume electric power during Seller's or Plain's coincident peak during any billing period, such Demand Charges shall not be billed to Consumer for such billing period.

+6.8 With respect to any increases in the Rate Schedules under Sections 5.4, 5.5, and 5.6 of this Agreement, upon implementation of such rate increase under this Agreement, Consumer shall have the option to terminate this Agreement with 60 days prior written notice to Seller thereof.

+6.9 If at any time during the Term of this Agreement, Seller has available another rate schedule which in the Consumer's sole discretion offers the Consumer a more advantageous electrical power purchase arrangement, the Consumer shall have the option to substitute such rate schedule for service hereunder.
+Such substitution shall be at no cost to the Consumer.

-ARTICLE VI
+ARTICLE VII

 METER READINGS AND PAYMENT OF BILLS

-6.0 The billing period for transactions hereunder shall beapproximately a calendar month unless the Parties shall specify a different period.
-The exact period shall be based from time to time upon Seller’s meter reading scheduling.
+7.0 The billing period for transactions hereunder shall be a calendar month unless the Parties shall specify a different period.